 (1) Web apps or online apps can be a faster, cheaper, more efficient way of deploying software in your business.
 Rather than buying a software license, having to install it on your servers or local computers, keeping up with updates — all of which can be expensive and take time — you can simply go online and sign up for an account.
 In a few minutes you are using the software.
 And typically you pay a monthly fee, meaning that you don’t have to pay license fee up front.
 For more on what you can do with Web applications, read: How Small Businesses Use Web Apps – and What to Look For.

 (2) Mobile apps extend the reach and productivity of your business.
-Once you equip your mobile device and/or your employees’ mobile devices with apps, then you and they can perform all sorts of business functions while out of the office traveling, on sales calls, making service calls, etc. Check out: 10 Ways to Use Mobile Devices to Run Your Business.
+Once you equip your mobile device and/or your employees’ mobile devices with apps, then you and they can perform all sorts of business functions while out of the office traveling, on sales calls, making service calls, etc. A mobile app usually enables you to do something specific, like accessing your bank account in the case of a banking app, or run payroll with a payroll mobile app.
+Check out: 10 Ways to Use Mobile Devices to Run Your Business.